kormyen/ardusamber/001-16x2-Date/README.md

 ## Dependencies

-The code makes use of the [LiquidCrystal_I2C](https://github.com/marcoschwartz/LiquidCrystal_I2C) to control the LCD, [TimeLib](https://github.com/PaulStoffregen/Time) for timekeeping functionality and [RBD_Button](https://github.com/alextaujenis/RBD_Button) for simplified button handling.
+The code makes use of the [LiquidCrystal_I2C](https://github.com/marcoschwartz/LiquidCrystal_I2C) to control the LCD and [TimeLib](https://github.com/PaulStoffregen/Time) for timekeeping functionality.